Altinity/antalya-examples/CONTRIBUTING.md

 2. Format files in accordance with the language conventions.
 3. Include tests.
 If there are existing tests extend them with new cases.
 Otherwise create automated tests.
 4. Keep documentation current.
-Update README.md files where needed to describe new behavior.
+Update README.md files to describe new behavior and remove obsolete instructions.
+5. Keep documentation concise.
+Provide only essential information and commands needed to complete tasks.
-5. Place Apache 2.0 header comments in Python files.
+6. Place Apache 2.0 header comments in Python files.

 ## Testing Conventions